shefali1503/30dayJavascript/README.md

 - ✅ Day 10:Learnt about accessing id and classes using DOM
 - ✅ Day 11:Completed an exercise to get better understanding of DOM
 - ✅ Day 12:Learnt about different properties of DOM
+- ✅ Day 13:Learnt about event handling in JavaScript